 The Neighbourhood Plan supports the development of new affordable housing within the development boundary of a range and number to address local need.
-All resulting affordable housing units will be required to demonstrate that they comply with the local lettings plan13 ensuring the homes go to people with a local connection.
+All affordable housing units must comply with Policy DMH1, DMH2 and DMH3 of the Peak District National Park Authority Part 2 Local Plan17.

-13 Addresses local housing need and accords with Development Management Policies document (Part 2 of the Local Plan for the Peak District) Policy DMH1, in terms of size and type of houses built; and DMH2 and DMH3 in terms of who they are let and re-let to.
+17 Policy DMH1 addresses local housing need in terms of size and type of houses built and DMH2 and DMH3 in terms of who they are let and re-let to.